-Limitations in Metrics Scope.
-Too many organizations are satisfied with counting - using numbers of incidents or workload as the final step in communicating risk and performance indicators.
-"Simple" counts, when used as a security measure, can be especially hard to classify and interpret.
-For example, does an increase in the number of viruses detected by anti-virus software serve as a leading indicator because the increased activity indicates an elevated threat level; or does it serve as a lagging indicator because the increased activity demonstrates a highly efficient anti-virus mechanism; or does it serve as a coincident indicator because the increased activity acts as a notification that other security-enforcing mechanisms are failing?
-More mature security organizations dig to identify root causes and embed performance measures in their programs and risk mitigation plans.
+Limitations in metrics scope.
+Too many organizations are satisfied with counting-using numbers of incidents or workload as the final step in communicating risk and performance indicators.
+Simple counts, when used as a security measure, can be especially hard to classify and interpret.
+For example, does an increase in the number of viruses detected by anti-virus software serve as a leading indicator because the increased activity indicates an elevated threat level; or does it serve as a lagging indicator because the increased activity demonstrates a highly efficient anti-virus mechanism; or does it serve as a coincident indicator because the increased activity acts as a notification that other security-enforcing mechanisms are failing?4 More mature security organizations dig to identify root causes and embed performance measures in their programs and risk mitigation plans.
 Our research with practitioners has consistently confirmed that simple counts fail to provide actionable information while analysis delivers the quality of results that demonstrate competence and business process connection.

 Lack of reliable data management impacts metrics development.
-A significant roadblock for many security organizations is grounded in the lack of an effective incident reporting and data management system.
+The lack of an effective incident reporting and data management system represents a significant roadblock for many security organizations.
 This is a fundamental defect for which the consequences go far beyond the lack of data for metrics and into the absence of a risk-responsive base of knowledge.